psteinroe/supabase-cache-helpers/packages/storage-core/README.md

-# Storage fetcher
+# Storage Core

-This submodule provides convenience helpers for fetching data from the Supabase Storage API.
+A collection of cache utilities for working with the Supabase Storage API.
 It is not meant to be used standalone.